secgroundzero/CS-Aggressor-Scripts/README.md

 In this project, there are two parsers that automate the editing of CNA file according to your personal preferences.

+:information_source: However, you can manually edit the CNA files without using the parsers.

 In the following table, the parsers of this project are presented:

 | Name | Language | OS | App | Description |